Why R4,500 Is the Minimum for a Website That Actually Works

 What's almost always missing:

-• Performance tuning.
+- Performance tuning.
 Page load speed is not cosmetic.
-53% of mobile users abandon a site that takes more than three seconds to load.
+Research consistently shows that 53% of mobile users abandon a site that takes more than three seconds to load.
 Cheap builds don't compress images, don't minify code, and don't use caching properly.
 They're slow by default.

-• [A maintenance plan](/insights/website-maintenance-not-one-time).
-A site with no maintenance plan has a predictable future: it degrades, gets outdated, and eventually breaks.
+- A maintenance plan.
+We'll get to this in detail below.
+But a site with no maintenance plan has a predictable future: it degrades, gets outdated, and eventually breaks.

 A R20,000 custom build addresses all of this from the ground up.
 The developer is thinking about your customer journey, your load time, your search intent, and your conversion path — not just whether the "about us" page looks nice.